Santa Monica resorts and hotels are among the best in Los Angeles.

 This elegant, cottage-style resort with grey shingled siding, flower-covered trellises, and cabana-striped awnings channels Cape Cod in all its glory.

-Shutters on the Beach is set along Santa Monica State Beach, and is a short walk from the Santa Monica Pier and from the shops and restaurants on the Third Street Promenade.
+Shutters on the Beach is set along Santa Monica State Beach and is a short walk from the Santa Monica Pier and the shops and restaurants on the Third Street Promenade.

 Guestrooms at Shutters are airy and refined, most with balconies, and marble bathrooms with whirlpool tubs.
 Upgraded rooms add ocean views, and suites feature living rooms with fireplaces.

-There is a casual beachfront cafe and bar, a lobby lounge, and a seasonal outdoor pool and hot tub, a spa and fitness center.
+There is a casual beachfront cafe and bar, a lobby lounge, and a seasonal outdoor pool and hot tub, a spa, and a fitness center.
+Read more about Shutters on the Beach here.
 Read more about Shutters on the Beach here.

 The 162-room boutique hotel (including 18 suites) is known today for its hip, local crowd, ocean views, and plunge pools with a sexy poolside scene.